DataDog/documentation/content/en/tracing/service_catalog/service_metadata_structure.md

 ## Overview

-Service Catalog uses Service Definition Schemas to store and display relevant metadata about your services.
-The schemas have built-in validation rules to ensure that only valid values are accepted and you can view warnings in the 'Definition' tab in the side panel for any selected services.
+Service Catalog uses service definition schemas to store and display relevant metadata about your services.
+The schemas have built-in validation rules to ensure that only valid values are accepted and you can view warnings in the **Definition** tab on the side panel for any selected services.

 There are two supported versions of the schema:

-- V2 is the earliest version, and contains some experimental features, such as `dd-team` (this is removed from v2.1).
+- V2 is the earliest version, and contains some experimental features, such as `dd-team`, which are removed from v2.1.
 - V2.1 supports additional UI elements like service groupings, as well as fields like application, tier, lifecycle to make it easier to preserve context for your service ownership information.

-You can find the latest updates and additional information about the schemas on GitHub.
+For more information about the latest updates, see the schemas on GitHub.

 ## Service Definition Schema (v2.1)

 The Service Definition Schema is a structure that contains basic information about a service.
-See the [full schema on GitHub][4].
+See the [full schema on GitHub][1].

 #### Example
 {{< code-block lang="yaml" filename="service.datadog.yaml" collapsible="true" >}}